 Do you have a comprehensive picture of your students' health?

 College students are a diverse yet distinct population with specific health risks and needs.
-Having current, relevant data about your students’ health can only help you to enhance campuswide health promotion and prevention services.
+Having current, relevant data about your students’ health can help you to enhance campuswide health promotion and prevention services.

 The ACHA-National College Health Assessment (NCHA) is a nationally recognized research survey that can assist you in collecting precise data about your students’ health habits, behaviors, and perceptions.